 lemonade run Qwen3.5-35B-A3B-GGUF

 Or just send a request and it auto-loads on first use.
+Switching models means unloading the current one first (lemonade unload <name>) since max_loaded_models defaults to 1.

 Controlling Thinking Mode Per-Request